ulrichwohak/ulrichwohak.github.io/teaching.md

 **Short Courses**

-"Modern Approaces to Difference in Differences"
+"Modern Approaches to Difference in Differences"

 - University of Louisiana at Lafayette, 2020